NLnetLabs/rpki-doc/source/krill/multi-user/openid-connect-provider.rst

       requests to other locations.

    ..
 [3] A correct URL will either end in /.well-known/openid-configuration
-      or should that appended to it, e.g. the Google issuer URL is: https://accounts.google.com/.well-known/openid-configuration
+      or should have that appended to it, e.g. the Google issuer URL is: https://accounts.google.com/.well-known/openid-configuration

 4. **Create users, groups and/or claims in the provider**